Sofia Rusova

-Sofia Rusova, (18 February 1856 – 5 February 1940) was a Ukrainian pedagogue, author, women's rights advocate, and political activist.
+Sofia Fedorivna Rusova (Софія Федорівна Русова; 18 February 1856 – 5 February 1940) was a Ukrainian educator, writer, women's rights advocate, and political activist.
+A member of the Central Rada, Rusova was head of the Ministry of Education Department of Preschool and Adult Education.
+Rusova was a founding member and the first president of the National Council of Ukrainian Women and the All-Ukrainian Teachers' Association.

 Early life

-Sofia Lindfors-Rusova was born in the small village of Oleshnia, Chernigov Governorate, a part of the Russian Empire at the time that is now in Koriukivka Raion, Chernihiv Oblast, Ukraine.
-Her father, Fedir Lindfors, was of Baltic nobility, and her mother, Hanna Gervais, was of French descent.
+Sofia Fedorivna Lindfors was born on 18 February 1856 in the selo of Oleshnia, Gorodnyansky Uyezd (present-day Koriukivka Raion, Ukraine).
+Her father, Fedir Lindfors, was a retired military officer from a Baltic noble family of Swedish origin, and her mother, Hanna Gervais, was of French descent.
 The everyday languages in the Lindfors household were Russian and French.
 Rusova was a child when her ten-year-old sister, Natalia, and six-year-old brother, Volodymyr, died.
 Her mother contracted tuberculosis and died soon after.
 Rusova's older sister, Maria, barely a teenager, stepped in to fill the role of mother.
 The family moved to Kyiv when Rusova was ten years old, and there Rusova completed the Fundukleiev Gymnasium.

 Educator

-Rusova is recognized as a prominent pedagogue and an advocate for national education.

-In 1871 Rusova’s father died, leaving Rusova, her 27-year-old sister Maria and 31-year-old brother Oleksander orphaned.
+In 1871 Rusova's father died, leaving Rusova, her 27-year-old sister Maria and 31-year-old brother Oleksander orphaned.
 Soon after, Rusova and her sister Maria moved in together.
 There were no existing kindergartens in Kyiv, and the sisters set out to study early childhood education and to eventually open a kindergarten.
 In 1872, they opened Kyiv's first kindergarten.
+In the following years Sofia engaged in the organization of sunday schools and public readings, created a Ukrainian alphabet book and a schoolbook in geography, served as professor of education at the Froebel Pedagogical Institute in Kyiv and took part in numerous teachers' congresses, speaking in support of the right to receive education in native language.

+Rusova is recognized as a prominent pedagogue and an advocate for national education.
+Despite having no formal higher education, she went on to receive an honorary degree in sociology in Prague and read lectures at the Bestuzhev Courses in Saint Petersburg.
+In 1910-1914 she published Svitlo - the first Ukrainian-language pedagogical magazine in Dnieper Ukraine.

+After being forced to emigrate, Rusova headed the pedagogical chair of the Drahomanov Higher Pedagogical Institute in Prague.
+In 1927 and 1930 she published treatises on preschool and social education.